eblerjana/pangenie/README.md

 PanGenie-index -v <variants.vcf> -r <reference.fa> -t <number of threads> -o <outfile-prefix>` PanGenie-genotype -f <outfile-prefix>` -i <reads.fa/fq>  -s <sample-name> -j <nr threads kmer-counting> -t <nr threads genotyping>
 ```
-The second way is to use a single command, equivalent to first running `` PanGenie-index `` and then `` PanGenie-genotype ``:
+The second way is to just use `` PanGenie-genotype ``, which will result in the same results, but use more memory:

 ``` bat
 PanGenie -i <reads.fa/fq> -r <reference.fa> -v <variants.vcf> -s <sample-name> -j <nr threads kmer-counting> -t <nr threads genotyping>
 ```

-Both ways are equivalent, but running PanGenie in two separate steps is especially useful in cases where one wants to genotype the same set of variants across multiple samples.
+Both ways will produce the same end results, but running PanGenie in two separate steps is especially useful in cases where one wants to genotype the same set of variants across multiple samples.
 In such a case, `` PanGenie-index `` allows to do all preprocessing of the variant data only once instead of doing it over and over again for each sample.
 So when genotyping multiple samples, one needs to run `` PanGenie-index `` only a single time, and then runs `` PanGenie-genotype `` separately on each sample re-using the precomputed data.
-This helps reducing memory usage and runtime.
-In cases where one wants to genotype a single sample only, the single command can be used for convenience (which simply runs both steps consecutively).
+This reduces memory usage and runtime.

 Below, details on these commands are provided.

-### Preprocessing step
+### Preprocessing step (optional, but recommended)

-During preprocessing, steps unrelated to the genotyped sample(s) are performed, like processing the input variants and determining unique k-mers in the graph.
-In a setting in which the same set of input variants are genotyped across multiple samples, the advantage is that this preprocessing step needs to be run only once.
+During preprocessing, steps **unrelated to the genotyped sample(s)** are performed, like processing the input variants and determining unique k-mers in the graph.
+In a setting in which the same set of input variants are genotyped across multiple samples, the advantage is that this preprocessing step **needs to be run only once**.
 The preprocessing step can be run using the command `` PanGenie-index ``:

 ``` bat
 PanGenie-index -v <variants.vcf> -r <reference.fa> -t <number of threads> -o <outfile-prefix>``